fact-sealevel/fittedismip-gris/README.md

   --baseyear INTEGER           Year to which projections are referenced
                                [default: 2005]
-  --rngseed INTEGER            Random number generator seed  [default: 1234] --locationfile TEXT          File that contains name, id, lat, and lon of
+  --rngseed INTEGER            Random number generator seed  [default: 1234] --location-file TEXT          File that contains name, id, lat, and lon of
                                points for localization
   --chunksize INTEGER          Number of locations to process at a time
                                [default: 50]
-  --fp-dir TEXT                Directory that contains fingerprint files --gris-global-out-file TEXT  File name for global Greenland ice sheet
+  --fingerprint-dir TEXT                Directory that contains fingerprint files --gris-global-out-file TEXT  File name for global Greenland ice sheet
                                projections
   --gris-local-out-file TEXT   File name for local Greenland ice sheet